-This condition will include our first three-year target towards achieving our Net Carbon Footprint ambition along with other measures that will help us to achieve our strategic ambitions in the long term, related to growth of Shell's power business, commercialising opportunities in advanced biofuel technology and the development of sinks to capture and store carbon.
+This condition includes our rolling three-year Net Carbon Footprint targets along with other measures that will help us to achieve our strategic ambitions in the long term, related to growth of Shell's power business, commercialising opportunities in advanced biofuel technology and the development of sinks to capture and store carbon.

-For more information, see the directors' remuneration report in our Annual Report 2018.
+For more information, see the directors' remuneration report in our Annual Report.

 More Energy and innovation

 Shell is a big company that supplies around 3% of the energy the world uses.
 We want to play our part and contribute to the global effort to tackle climate change and meet the goal of the Paris Agreement.
 Working towards our Net Carbon Footprint ambition is how we plan to do this.